Russel88/DAtest/README.md

 analysis.
 The higher Spike.detect.rate, the better.

 -   The intended workflow for choosing a method is:
-    -   Omit methods with FPR significantly higher than 0.05
+    -   Omit methods with FPR higher than 0.05
-    -   Of remaining methods, choose the one with highest AUC
+    -   Of remaining methods, choose the one with highest AUC if it has a Spike.detect.rate above 0
-    -   If several methods have very similar AUCs, the Spike.detect.rate can be used to differentiate among the methods
+    -   If the method with highest AUC (and FPR &lt; 0.05) has a Spike.detect.rate of zero, rerun analysis with pruned dataset (see `preDA` below) or increase `effectSize`

 **Assumption of the test:** the test assumes that only few features are truly differentially abundant.
 Therefore, if many features are different